muratk5n/thirdwave/en/README.md

 ---

-Such fundamental know-how, yet nowhere to be found - except this one lone paper on arXiv..
+Key piece of knowledge for stats, yet nowhere to be found - except this one lone paper on arXiv..
 Stuff slips through the cracks, and there are a lot of cracks.

 Paper: "An exact method of calculating the variance of a [combined] data set is presented.
 Its major advantages over the many other